Breast Lift (Mastopexy)

 – Post-operative care: Following post-operative instructions diligently is crucial for optimal healing and long-term results.

-These factors don’t necessarily guarantee negative outcomes, but they can play a role in how the results of the breast lift evolve over time.
-Discussing these considerations with Dr Mistry and adhering to their guidance can help manage these potential influences on the long-term outcome.
+These factors do not necessarily guarantee negative outcomes, but they can play a role in how the results of the breast lift change over time.
+Discussing these considerations with Dr Mistry and following his guidance can help you manage these potential effects and maintain your results in the long-term outcome.

 A breast lift and a breast reduction are two different surgical procedures that focus on distinct goals: